-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Lorey helped draft previous versions of the pamphlet.
 He agreed that the portion on page 13 “could be clarified,” but he said he believed the information included provides “adequate disclosure.”

-He was surprised, however, when Watts showed him all the forms she was sent home from the hospital with and acknowledged it could be difficult for parents to digest it all while also caring for a newborn.
+He was surprised, however, when Watts showed him all the forms she was sent home from the hospital with and he acknowledged it could be difficult for parents to digest it all while also learning to care for a newborn.

 He was also surprised to see the version of the newborn screening brochure that Watts was given.

 Instead of the required 14-page pamphlet with the storage disclosure on page 13, she had a one page, tri-fold hand-out with no mention of storage, or a parent’s right to opt out of it.
-Instead there was a web link where parents cold go “For more information…”
+Instead there was a web link where parents could go “For more information…”

 REQUIRED DISCLOSURE